deepsun80/aidit-landing-page/articles/paramount-case-study.md

 **AI-Driven Solutions**

-To address these challenges, Paramount Surgicals implemented Ai.DIT, our AI-driven software tool that leveraged Large Language Models (LLM) and advanced context retrieval technologies.
+To address these challenges, Paramount Surgicals implemented Ai.DIT™, our AI-driven software tool that leveraged Large Language Models (LLM) and advanced context retrieval technologies.

 1. **Automated Documentation and Record-Keeping**:
    - **AI-Powered Data Entry**: The AI system automated the data entry onto the output document, reducing human errors and ensuring consistency in documentation.